 The Company may temporarily suspend the redemption of units in extraordinary circumstances under which such suspension is deemed to be necessary in the interest of the investors.
 Extraordinary circumstances in this sense could be, for example, economic or political crises, an exceptionally high level of redemption requests, the closure of stock markets or markets, trading restrictions or other factors that hinder the sale of the assets belonging to the Fund or calculation of the unit value.
 BaFin may, moreover, order the Company to suspend the redemption of units if necessary in the interests of investors or the general public.
 This gives rise to the risk that it may not be possible to liquidate the units at the time desired by the investor due to restrictions on redemption.
 The unit value may also fall when redemption of units is suspended, e.g. if the Company is compelled to sell assets below market value during the suspension period.
 The Company reserves the right not to redeem the units until redemption has been resumed at the redemption price that is then applicable.
 This price may be lower than it was before redemption was suspended.
-Suspension may be followed directly by dissolution of the investment fund without redemption resuming beforehand, e.g. if the Company gives notice to terminate the management of the Fund in order to then liquidate it.
+Suspension may be followed directly by dissolution of the Fund in order to then liquidate it.
 For investors, there is the risk that they may not be able to hold their investment for the term they had planned and substantial portions of the invested capital may not be available to them for an indefinite period of time or may be lost entirely.